April foraging guide: best foods to find and recipe ideas

 This large, spreading plant can be found on roadside verges and along footpaths and its leaves can be used to make dolmas and as a replacement for spinach in almost any recipe.
 Adding the leaves to soups helps thicken them.

-Common mallow leaves contain more than double the amount of protein per 100g than cultivated vegetables, such as spinach and kale, and contains fibre, calcium, magnesium, zinc and essential vitamins A, B, C and E. Identifiable by its five-lobed leaves – which appear on the stems – and more rounded leaves at the base of the plant.
-In June, its pink flowers can be seen on flowering spikes.
+Common mallow leaves contain more than double the amount of protein per 100g than cultivated vegetables, such as spinach and kale, and contain fibre, calcium, magnesium, zinc and essential vitamins A, B, C and E. Identifiable by its five-lobed leaves – which appear on the stems – and more rounded leaves at the base of the plant.
+Its pink flowers appear in June.

 Parts used: leaves and flowers

-This common perennial wildflower is found throughout Britain, aside from Ireland’s west coast and the Scottish Highlands, in damp semi-shaded woods, hedgerows or grassland.
+This utterly delicate fairy-like flower is a common perennial that's found in Britain, west Ireland and the Scottish Highlands.
+It's mostly in semi-shaded woods, hedgerows and grassland.
 When used medicinally, this plant is a great expectorant and catarrh-clearing herb with additional anti-inflammatory, antioxidant and antibacterial properties.
 To identify, look for its crinkly, opposite, heart-shaped leaves and slightly hairy stems with two to four purple flowers.
 It has a slightly musty, but minty, smell when its leaves are crushed.

 Plantain, Plantago major